ireneboby/BetterTouch/firmware/itsy_bitsy/README.md

 ## 4. Compile and Upload Code

-You can now compile and upload code to your Adafruit ItsyBitsy nRF52840 Express as usual.
+You can now compile and upload code to ItsyBitsy nRF52840 Express as usual.

 ### Additional Information

 - Make sure you have installed the necessary libraries for your project.
 You can install libraries via the **Library Manager** in the Arduino IDE (**Sketch** > **Include Library** > **Manage Libraries**).
-- If you encounter any issues with uploading code, ensure your ItsyBitsy is in bootloader mode by double-clicking the reset button to see the red LED pulsing.
+- If you encounter any issues with uploading code, ensure ItsyBitsy is in bootloader mode by double-clicking the reset button to see the red LED pulsing.